 Examine the difference between a charger chip and a microcontroller.

-When first introduced in the 1980s, charger chips simplified the design of NiCd and MiMH chargers, as batteries with these chemistries were difficult to charge.
+When first introduced in the 1980s, charger chips simplified the design of NiCd and NiMH chargers as batteries with these chemistries were difficult to charge.
 Li-ion is simpler and most modern charging chips also include the protection circuits that are needed to safe charge Li-ion.
-These are current and voltage regulation, FET switches and may also include charge status indicators and cell balancing.
-Added to most chips is a time-out-timer that halts charge if predictable symptoms do not occur in time when charging a flawed battery.
+These include current and voltage regulation, FET switches and may also contain charge status indicators and cell balancing.
+Added to most chips is a time-out-timer that halts charge if predictable symptoms do not occur as expected when charging a flawed battery.

 Although charger chips are easy and economical to use, they have limitations.
 Most offer a fixed charge algorithm that does not permit fine-tuning for specialty uses.
-Chips are made for a given battery and may not accommodate different chemistries selectable by the user or read by a battery-embedded code.
+Chips are made for a given battery and may not accommodate different chemistries as requested by the user or read a battery code that may be embedded in a battery holder.
 Nor do most chips adjust to an optimal charge current when charging an aging battery with reduced charge acceptance.

 Microcontrollers offer an alternative to charger chips.
 Although the design cost is higher because of the extra programming time needed, manufacturing costs are compatible to charger chips.
 It should be noted that the charge chip or the microcontroller only form a small part of the charger circuit; the bulk of the cost lies in the peripheral components, which include solid-state switches, signal lights and the power supply.
-The cost of these parts is directly related to current handling.
+The parts cost is directly related to wattage.

 Last updated 2016-02-25